mcochranca/HAR/README.md

 The system is composed of the following main components:

-1. **Sensor Data Collection**: Simulates or interfaces with sensors to collect raw data.
+1. **Sensor Data Collection:** Simulates or interfaces with sensors to collect raw data.
-2. **Data Preprocessing**: Cleans data, extracts features, and classifies low-level activities with associated probabilities.
+2. **Data Preprocessing:** Cleans data, extracts features, and classifies low-level activities with associated probabilities.
-3. **Ontology Definition and Population**: Defines the ontology schema and populates it with instances based on the sensor data.
+3. **Ontology Definition and Population:** Defines the ontology schema and populates it with instances based on the sensor data.
-4. **Probabilistic Reasoning**: Applies assertion axioms to infer high-level activities from low-level observations.
+4. **Probabilistic Reasoning:** Applies assertion axioms to infer high-level activities from low-level observations.
-5. **Database Interaction**: Stores data and axioms in a relational database, enforcing probabilistic constraints.
+5. **Database Interaction:** Stores data and axioms in a relational database, enforcing probabilistic constraints.
-6. **User Interface**: Provides visualization of recognized activities and tools for editing assertion axioms.
+6. **User Interface:** Provides visualization of recognized activities and tools for editing assertion axioms.
+7. **Real-Time Streaming:** Implements WebSocket connections for real-time data updates.

 **Workflow Overview:**

-- **Data Collection**: Sensors collect raw data at regular intervals.
+- **Data Collection:** Sensors collect raw data at regular intervals.
-- **Preprocessing**: Data is cleaned and features are extracted.
+- **Preprocessing:** Data is cleaned and features are extracted.
 Low-level activities are classified probabilistically.
-- **Ontology Population**: Instances representing observations are added to the ontology.
+- **Ontology Population:** Instances representing observations are added to the ontology.
-- **Reasoning**: Probabilistic reasoning is performed to infer high-level activities.
+- **Reasoning:** Probabilistic reasoning is performed to infer high-level activities.
-- **Storage**: Data and inference results are stored in a relational database.
+- **Storage:** Data and inference results are stored in a relational database.
-- **User Interaction**: Users can view recognized activities and adjust assertion axioms through the GUI.
+- **User Interaction:** Users can view recognized activities and adjust assertion axioms through the responsive web interface.

 ---